screwtop/diskbench/Readme.txt

 Note

    You will probably have to run these commands as root in order to access the raw disk devices.
+The three main benchmarking programs perform non-destructive, read-only testing.

    The output of these commands is tab-separated text, and should be easy to use in producing graphs (recommended!).